Abanoub-Asaad/Abanoub-Asaad/README.md

 ### About Me 🚀
-🎓 I’m a Computer Science Fresh Grad from Ain Shams Uni. <br>
+🎓 I’m a Computer Science Graduate from Ain Shams Uni. <br>
 👨‍💻 I'm interested in Open Source, Backend and Problem Solving <br>
 📧 How to reach me: abanoub.asaad200010@gmail.com